← Back to the Academy Logout from Alpaca Access

 Complete reproduction management for UK alpacas.
-From genetic selection to birthing care, learn professional breeding techniques based on Tim Hey's 30+ years expertise and BAS standards.
+From genetic selection to birthing care, drawn from Hensting Alpacas' experience keeping and breeding a herd of around 40 animals in Hampshire since 2009, alongside BAS standards.

-Successful alpaca breeding requires careful planning, genetic knowledge, and expert management.
-From initial genetic selection through birthing and registration, every step influences the health, quality, and commercial value of your herd.
-The UK's unique climate and regulations require specific approaches to ensure successful outcomes.
+Successful alpaca breeding requires careful planning, genetic knowledge and expert management.
+From initial genetic selection through birthing and registration, every step influences the health, quality and commercial value of your herd.
+The UK's climate and regulations call for specific approaches to ensure successful outcomes.

 Strategic Breeding Decisions

-• Conformation First: Prioritize structural soundness - indicates health, longevity, and breeding potential
+• Conformation first: prioritise structural soundness, which indicates health, longevity and breeding potential

-• Fleece Quality: Assess density, fineness, crimp, brightness, and color uniformity
+• Fleece quality: assess density, fineness, crimp, brightness and colour uniformity

-• Line Breeding: Breeding distant relatives acceptable when managed properly
+• Line breeding: breeding distant relatives is acceptable when managed properly

-• DNA Color Testing: Creates uniform color outcomes and improved traits
+• DNA colour testing: creates uniform colour outcomes and improved traits

 UK Breeding Methods & Timing

-• No AI: Artificial insemination unavailable in UK
+• No AI: artificial insemination unavailable in the UK

 Gestation Management